BarakBinyamin/PopulationCount/README.md

 ii) The number of masks corresponds with the what power of 2 creates the length of the number, in this case 2^5 = 32
 iii) Each mask oscillates between 2^(MASK_NUMBER-1) 1's and 0's

-To programmatically assign all the arrays of the masks and their subsequent bits we can examine the generation of one mask:
+To programmatically assign all the arrays of the masks and their subsequent bits we can examine the generation of one mask.
-Lets examine Mask number 4: 00001111000011110000111100001111, if were to think of this bit string as an array of bits, we could examine the 12 assignment of bits.
-Indeces 0,1,2,3,8,9,10,11 all contain '1' values.
-Now We can see that this sequence is equivelent to [numbers that are congruent to {0, 1, 2, 3} mod 8](https://oeis.org/A047476).
+Lets examine Mask number 4: 00001111000011110000111100001111, if we were to think of this bit string as an array of bits, we could look at the first 12 assignment of bits.
+We find that indeces 0,1,2,3,8,9,10,11 all contain '1' values.
+Now we can see that this sequence is equivelent to [numbers that are congruent to {0, 1, 2, 3} mod 8](https://oeis.org/A047476).

 Now we can generate our 2d array of masks:
 ```vhdl